QuyLe-Minh/object_detection/README.md

 # object_detection
-Here is my submission of GDSC AI challenge from Kaggle.
+Here is my submission of GDSC AI challenge competition from Kaggle.

-# Content
 It is also considered as my small computer vision project.
-It detects objects from cifar-10 dataset with accuracy > 90% using Inception ResNetV2.
+It detects objects from cifar-10 dataset with accuracy > 90% using pretrained model Inception ResNetV2.